tomlurge/visionion/README.md

 **1**
 represents the usecase that's presently handled by the Tor metrics project [graph visualizations](https://metrics.torproject.org/network.html).
 **1a**
-is available as a prototype of [interactive graphs](http://tigerpa.ws/tor_metrics/).
+is available as a prototype at [interactive graphs](http://tigerpa.ws/tor_metrics/).
 **2**
 attempts to combine different visualization techniques like timeline and cake diagram.
 Different visualizations get rendered on different layers.
-Control shifts from the visualization framework to web application.
+Control shifts from the visualization framework to the web application.
 **3**
 introduces the geographical dimension which is not very strongly represented in the raw data but nonetheless an interesting perspective.
 **4**
 points the user in directions that might be worth to explore.
 It will need some analytics in the background.
 **5**
-checks (de-) centralizations in the infrastructure
+checks (de-) centralizations in the infrastructure.